Working in Partnership with Parents

 Parents and carers can also see the work their children will be doing in each subject over the year, in the Subject Overviews.
 Click here to visit the Subject Overview page.

 During the year we hold various curriculum events, open lessons and workshops to keep parents informed about how to support and help their children at home.
-These include an information session about end of year expectations in writing for our year 2 children.
-Click here to view the power point attached which outlines the information shared.
+These include an information session about the end of year 1 phonics check – see below.SATS in Year 6 2022 Parent Presentation – download pdf version here

 We also hold termly parent consultations, where parents and carers can view their children’s work and discuss their progress in detail with the class teacher.
 At the end of the school year we send home an annual report detailing children’s progress and attainment in all subjects.